 (4) Reverse-engineer your way to a book or an e-course

 Example – James Clear’s Atomic Habits book was largely based around the blog posts he’d been writing for years.
-It’s still a great read, and New York Times’ Bestseller!
+It’s still a great read and a New York Times’ Bestseller!

 This method frees up your time and gets you out of the weekly content grind.
 If you already have a ton of content – you can pull in what you already have, fill some gaps and you’re ready to go.